abays/ansible-tacker/README.md

 # ansible-tacker

 This Ansible playbook was quickly created to install Tacker on an overcloud's controller nodes.
-It was designed and tested against nodes running RHEL 7.2 / OSP 8.
-The current version assumes you have access to internal Red Hat repositories (that is, subscriptions will do you no good).
+It was designed and tested against nodes running RHEL 7.2 / OSP 8.  ***If you are not using Red Hat internal repos, make sure to pass "skip_repo_install=true" when running the playbook.***

 *** This branch is designed to support installing Tacker within an HA context ***